 Real time communications is important to consumers and business customers because in the wake of widespread adoption of smartphones they have come to expect immediacy in customer service and information exchange.
 For example, a passenger who has missed a connecting flight may contact the reservations center via the airline’s app while stranded at the intervening hub.

-In this use case posed in No Jitter, the customer will be best served if the reservations center understands the context of the passenger’s problem at the exact time of the contact.
+In this use case posed in No Jitter, the customer will get the best service if the reservations center understands the context of the passenger’s problem at the exact time of the contact.
 Its agents should have already received the relevant flight update.
 Saving the passenger from having to detail the situation one or more times will decrease time to resolution as well as improve the customer experience.

 “That agent should have that and other passenger profile information at his or her disposal, as well as where exactly in the world that traveler might be, down to the terminal and gate, and to where he wants to get,” said Dean Bubley, founder of Disruptive Analysis, a tech/telecom analyst firm, to No Jitter.
 “In other words, when time is of the essence, the traveler needn’t waste any of it providing the context for his call.”